jbgour/Geography-game-ontology/README.md

-# Geography game with ontology
+# Geography game with ontology and open source data

 Game on geography for students, flask web app
 OWL reasoning